urifa/solidity-notes/README.md

 ### Import Contract

-When you want a contract to interact with another contracts, the current contract needs to know the source code of the contract to interact with.
+When you want a contract to interact with another contracts, or to inherit from another contract, the current contract needs to know the source code of the contract to interact with, or to inherit from.
 To do this, you can have coth contracts on the same file, or import one contract' file into the other.

 The import statement is usually added after the pragma version, and has the following syntax: